KipFeher85/Fantasy-Baseball/readMe.rst

 League Constants

-- Make sure to call update_league_constats() ONCE AND ONLY ONCE PER DAY.
+- Make sure to call update_league_constants() ONCE AND ONLY ONCE PER DAY.
 This allows the user to run into less scenarios where they request too many times from a given API
 - Make sure to call update_ballpark_constants ONCE per year.
-This only needs done once per season since it uses ballpark factors from 2021
+This only needs done once per season since it uses ballpark factors from the previous season
-- Make sure to ALWAYS call starter() whenever using the package, it is required for all functions
+- Make sure to ALWAYS call starter() whenever using the package, it is required for ALL functions

 Python Module Usage
 -------------------